natecraddock/website/content/blog/open-reckless-drivin.md

 enough effort to discourage me from writing as frequently as I wanted.

 {{< aside >}}
-I made sure to redirect the deleted post URLS to this page, in case there was actually anyone following along before I started sharing these posts.
+I made sure to redirect the deleted post URLs to this page, in case there was actually anyone following along before I started sharing these posts.
 {{</ aside >}}